pyroesp/pyroesp.github.io/_posts/2018-08-26-fixing-a-broken-sega-mega-cd-2-part-2.md

 I've tried another game and this one doesn't want to load the levels unless I open and close the CD port.

-Anyone know why this happens and/or knows how to fix this ?
+Anyone knows why this happens and/or knows how to fix this ?

 ******************************